findingmarbles/Retromat/README.md

 * Thomas Wallet and Pedro Ángel Serrano - Spanish
 * Julien Dubois, Pierre Martin and Frank Taillandier - French
-* Patrick Zeisig - German
+* Patrick Zeising - German

 Your mother tongue is up there?
 Join them!
 For two people it's half the work.
 Science! ;)